 It's possible that your husband has a longstanding habit of meeting emotional and other needs outside his relationship with you.
 For example, I'm counseling a couple right now who just married and did not have sex before marriage too.
 This husband used porn regularly to manage not having sex while they were dating and has had a tough time being sexually attracted to his wife too.
 But that's begun to change as we've changed his habits.

 Going outside the relationship to meet needs that are supposed to be met inside the relationship is extremely common.
-This can happen in many ways - like using friends on Facebook to connect emotionally with others rather than your partner; having too close of a connection with family members, such as a mother; or using porn like the guy above.
+This can happen in many ways - like using friends on Facebook to connect emotionally with others rather than your partner; having too close of a connection with family members, such as a mother; or being addicted to porn like the guy above.
 How Do You Make Your Husband Love You?
 You stop tolerating and accepting your husband getting his emotional needs met by other women.

 Lastly, there are some other possible reasons why your husband isn’t sexually attracted to you that have to do with the dynamics within your relationship.
 Here are a few those possibilities: he's unhappy with how he's treated by you; he may not feel respected, appreciated or valued by you; he may believe that you nag or treat him like you're his mother; there could be weight, hygiene or other ways you take care of yourself that he doesn't find appealing, but has not been honest with you about.
 More than likely, if any of these are true, you're not doing any of it intentionally.